dummylabs/mqtt-sensor/README.md

 The discovery mechanism requires two MQTT topics to exist in your MQTT broker for each sensor:
 1. `config_topic` - this is a configuration of your sensor: the name, unit of measurement, where to get state (state_topic) and so on. `config_topic` location and payload should obey the conventions imposed by MQTT discovery feature.
 The payload of this topic is JSON object.
 2. `state_topic` - MQTT topic where HA should get the state of the sensor.
-This can be arbitrary path, by default all state topics created by mqtt-sensor are published under `mqtt-sensor/{sensor_name}` topic.
+This can be arbitrary path and content, by default all state topics created by mqtt-sensor are published under `mqtt-sensor/{sensor_name}` topic.
 This can be alrered with `-t` parameter.

 The mqtt-sensor creates and publish both config_topic and state_topic every on each run using either command line parameters (simple mode), or json file (JSON mode).
 By default config_topic is updated every time the sensor state is updated.
 When `-k` option is set, only sensor state is published.
 In theory, this can sligtly improve performance, but you'll unlikely notice the difference.
 Note that config_topic should exist for every sensor in order to work propely in HA.